JayNagwani2001/JayNagwani2001/README.md

 - 👋 Hi, I’m @Jay Nagwani
-- 👀 I’m interested in Data Science,Data Analysis, Machine Learning,etc
+- 👀 I'm very much interested to learn Data Science, Machine Learning, Artificial Intelligence.
+I managed to extract useful insights from huge data.
-- 🌱 I’m currently learning ML intermediate course on Kaggle
+- 🌱 I’m currently learning deep learning specilisation on Coursera.
-- 💞️ I’m looking to collaborate with Startups and other Companies as a Machine Learning Engineer and Data Analyst.
+- 💞️ I’m looking to collaborate with Startups and tech Companies as a Data scientist, Machine Learning Engineer and/or Data Analyst.
 - 📫 You can reach me by email "nagwanijay111@gmail.com"

 <!---